Donald Trump’s highly abnormal presidency: a running guide for the week of July 24

 “We had the best jobs report in 16 years,” Trump said.
 “The stock market on a daily basis is hitting an all-time high.
 We’re going to be bringing back very soon trillions of dollars from companies that can’t get their money back into this country, and that money is going to be used to help rebuild America.”

-Amidst rumors swirling about the possible replacement of Attorney General Jeff Sessions and on the eve of the critical Senate health care vote, Trump said, “We could use some more loyalty, I will tell you that.”
+Amid rumors swirling about the possible replacement of Attorney General Jeff Sessions and on the eve of the critical Senate healthcare vote, Trump said, “We could use some more loyalty, I will tell you that.”

 At one point, Trump went on a bizarre anecdotal tangent about the Long Island developer who created Levittown, telling the assembled children how William Levitt made a “tremendous amount of money,” selling his company, and “bought a big yacht, and he had a very interesting life.”